MVinicius43/dtmoney/README.md

 # dtmoney
-Web Application developed with ReactJS in with the user can control his monthly transactions.
+Web Application in with the user can control his monthly transactions.

+-> Techs:

+* ReactJS
+* TypeScript